Contact

 Social Media Apps: Instagram, TikTok & Pinterest

-Social commerce has become a true game changer in recent years.
-Platforms like TikTok Shop , Instagram , and Pinterest Product Pins allow you to offer products where your customers already spend a lot of time.
-This merges entertainment with shopping, which is precisely what makes these channels so effective.
+Social commerce has become a true game-changer.
+Platforms like TikTok Shop, Instagram, and Pinterest Product Pins let you sell where your customers already spend their time.
+Entertainment and shopping merge—and that’s exactly why these channels work so well.

-TikTok isn't just a platform; it's an entertainment app that combines trends , community , and shopping .
-Features like livestream sales, viral clips, and in-app purchases are driving a new generation of e-commerce.
-Anyone looking to market items digitally should consider TikTok Shop an integral part of their strategy.
+• TikTok Shop: TikTok isn’t just a platform—it’s an entertainment app that connects trends, community, and shopping.
+Live selling, viral clips, and in-app purchases are creating a new generation of e-commerce.
+If you want to market products digitally, TikTok Shop should be a core part of your strategy.

-The advantages of social commerce are obvious: You're close to your target audience, you can interact with them directly, and thus create a personal connection.
-At the same time, you combine community, storytelling, and sales on one platform, which is particularly effective for visual and trend-driven products.
+Social commerce advantages are obvious: you’re close to your audience, can interact directly, and build real connection.
+You combine community, storytelling, and selling in one place—especially effective for visual, trend-driven products.

-Practical tip: Don't use social commerce in isolation; instead, link it to your own online shop .
-This way, you'll secure reach and, at the same time, valuable customer data that will help you in the long run.
+Practical tip: Don’t run social commerce in isolation.
+Connect it to your own online shop to secure reach and valuable customer data for the long term.

 Niche platforms: Etsy, Zalando & Idealo

-In addition to the large marketplaces, there are specialized platforms that help you reach specific target groups in a very targeted manner.
+Beyond the large marketplaces, specialized platforms can help you reach very specific audiences.

-Etsy is the world's most popular platform for handmade products , vintage items, and creative items.
-Whether jewelry, art, personalized gifts, or DIY kits, you'll find a community here looking for exactly those kinds of products.
-Etsy buyers tend to be very conscious, value individuality, and are willing to pay more for special items.
+• Etsy (creative & handmade): Etsy is the most well-known platform for handmade products, vintage items, and creative goods—jewelry, art, personalized gifts, DIY kits, and more.
+Buyers often value individuality and are willing to pay more for special products.

-Zalando has become one of the largest fashion platforms in Europe .
-As a retailer, you reach an extremely high-spending target audience that is specifically looking for clothing, shoes, or accessories.
-The advantage: Zalando is an established brand with a high level of trust; anyone who shops here expects professional service, clear returns, and fast delivery.
+• Zalando (fashion & accessories): Zalando is one of Europe’s biggest fashion platforms, with a very purchase-ready audience looking for clothing, shoes, and accessories.
+The advantage: Zalando is an established brand with high trust, known for professional service, clear returns, and fast delivery.

-Practical tip: Use niche platforms as a targeted supplement to your main shop or marketplace business.
-They're ideal for highlighting specialized products and testing new target groups that you can hardly reach through broader platforms.
+Practical tip: Use niche platforms strategically as an add-on to your main shop or marketplace strategy.
+They’re ideal for spotlighting specialized products and testing new audiences.

 More Nutrition Shop